vamo89/functional-tetris-js/README.md

 ## Know Bugs

 - Objects get stuck at border when rotated
-- Possible to continue playing with one more piece after end - press down and side arrows
 - Weird interaction if rotate near placement

 ## Improvements